kinnera01/Eat-Da-Burger/README.md

 Just for Fun

 The app also has a random sound effects are played to grieve a devoured burger.
 This feature uses jQuery click listeners.

-Lastly, the app's front-end design uses Bootstrap.
-This means that your burgers look just as tasty on mobile as they do on desktop.
-Please see the screenshots below...

 Screenshots